uw-cryo/DeepDEM/README.md

 The notebook `1a_TrainDeepDEM.ipynb` demonstrates training the DeepDEM model for the "standard" case of using a pair of stereo images, an initial DSM and associated triangulation error map, NDVI data and a no-data mask as the input channels.
 The ground truth for the results demonstrated here are obtained from the [3DEP LIDAR survey of Mt Baker in 2015](https://data.usgs.gov/datacatalog/data/USGS:58518b0ee4b0f99207c4f12c).

+The notebook `2a_GenerateInferences.ipynb` demonstrates loading pre-trained model weights, followed by running inferences on an images.
+The inferences can be stitched together either using `rasterio` or `ASP`, and code for both is provided.
+This notebook also demonstrates generating hillshades for DSMs (using `gdaldem`).

 ### Scripts and modules
 A more in-depth example of model training is provided under `scripts/1a_TrainDeepDEM.py`.
 This script show how training parameters can be changed for various experiments, including model architecture, model inputs, and training hyperpameters.
 An example script to generate inferences is given in `scripts/1b_GenerateInferences.py`.
 This script requires the user to have a trained model, along with the appropriate inputs.